krux/test-utils/README.rst

 Test Utilities
 ==============

-``test_utils`` is a grab-bag of testing utilities that are pretty specific to our Django, Jinja2, and nose setup.
+``test_utils`` is a grab-bag of testing utilities forked from the Mozilla AMO folks, customized for our uses at Krux.

-See the docs at http://jbalogh.me/projects/test-utils.